fmidev/fmi-avi-messageconverter/README.md

 ```

 ## Supported message types
-Currently, this project contains Java model classes for aviation weather message types METAR and TAF.
+Currently, this project contains Java model classes for aviation weather message types METAR, SPECI and TAF.
 It's anticipated
-that more message types such as SIGMET, AIRMET, SPECI will be added once the project gets more mature.
+that more message types such as SIGMET and AIRMET will be added once the project gets more mature.

 ## Immutables and Builders